casperklein/homeassistant-addons-dev/pi-hole/README.md

 - Custom DNS server: `127.0.0.1:5353`
 - Disable all previous configured DNS servers
 - Disable DNSSEC validation.
-This is now handled by `dnscrypt-proxy`.
+This is now handled by dnscrypt-proxy.

 ## Not implemented